 Georgia used to be one of many states with a cap on the maximum amount of damages you can recover in a medical malpractice claim.
-This changed in 2010, when the Georgia Supreme Court rules that these caps were unconstitutional.
+That changed in 2010, when the Georgia Supreme Court ruled that these caps were unconstitutional.
 Today, there is no limit on the amount of financial compensation you can recover in a birth injury malpractice lawsuit.

 The Costs Of A Serious Birth Injury

 Along with creating a variety of personal difficulties both for the child and their family, birth injuries have several direct financial consequences.
 The support children with severe birth injuries need involves several expenses, such as:

 - Daily personal care-takers